It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 - Bring an excellent collection of optics!
 The eyesight of Nick and his crew is astonishing.
 They see stuff with their naked eye that is difficult to pick up with good binoculars.
 Great binoculars will make your experience much better with the amount of glassing you will be doing.

 - The majority of your shooting will be standing off of sticks.
 The first time I went over, I didn’t realize how much shooting would be done this way.
-Practice, A LOT, and be prepared to get a quality shot off in the standing position off sticks quickly.
+Practice A LOT, and be prepared to get a quality shot off in the standing position off sticks quickly.

 Finally, a few recommendations

-- Bring quality bullets and know your ballistics…this will be valuable in preventing frustrating circumstances.
+- Bring quality bullets and know your ballistics.
+This will be valuable in preventing frustrating circumstances.

 - Listen to your Professional Hunter.
 Nick can quickly judge an excellent African animal from a great one.
-After two trips, every decent Kudu bull still looks enormous to me…he will promptly be able to tell you what is a shooter and what isn’t…trust their judgment.
+After two trips, every decent Kudu bull still looks enormous to me…he will promptly be able to tell you what is a shooter and what is…trust their judgment.

-- Start planning your next trip after you experience your first trip as this is such an addicting experience.
+- Start planning your next trip after you experience your first trip, as this is such an addicting experience.